kildom/triwasm/notes.md

 * Optimization tips:
   * Put second const operant into destination instruction: `PUSH X ...
 SUB  ->  SUB X`
-  * Put first const operant into destination instruction if they can be inverted (add, mul, and, or, xor): `PUSH X ...
-ADD  ->  ADD X`
+  * Put first const operant into destination instruction if they can be inverted (add, mul, and, or, xor, lt/gt): `PUSH X ...
+ADD  ->  ADD X` or `PUSH X ...
+ULT  ->  UGT X`
   * If value comes from uvm `NOT` instruction, delete `NOT` and replace destination instruction from `BRT` to `BRF` or the opposite: `EQ ; NOT ; ... ; BRT  ->  EQ ; ... ; BRF`
   * If value comes from uvm `NOT` instruction, and destination is also `NOT` delete both: `NOT ; ... ; NOT  ->  ...`
   * Combine immutable globals with the same value